ValeP314/pp5-tangled-treasure/README.md

   * The authentication was checked: if failed, the checkout bag would reload containing the information already filled except for the credit card details, with a message stating that the payment was not successful.
 In this way, the customer doesn't have to re-fill all fields.
 The authentication was then confirmed, and the payment was successful.
   * Webhooks were implemented and were checked sistematically to make sure everything was working fine.
   * Multiple purchases/payments were put through to make sure that the webhooks were all working after identified bug (then fixed, see below).
+  * Confirmation emails were set up and tested on the console.
+The template was displayed nicely and it worked fine.
 * Opening an item:
   *
 * Profile page: